simonwalz/sysgit/README.md

-# sysgit - git based debian provisioning toolkit
+# sysgit - git based Debian provisioning toolkit

-Let's manage and deploy debian systems with the help of a system-wide git repository.
+Let's manage and deploy Debian systems with the help of a system-wide git repository.

-sysgit provides some helpfull commands and git hooks for this task.
+sysgit provides some helpful commands and git hooks for this task.
+They are tested on *Debian* (real hosts and VM), *Proxmox* and *Raspbian*.

 ## Initialize